ashokvaishnav708/IndoorLocalizationLoRaProject/README.md

 ### Indoor_Localization_Master_v2.0

 This directory contains the zephyr program for Master (Central) device for Indoor Localization System.
 This needs to be updated whenever we introduce a new Acnhor device in the system.
-Node: Master Node contains all the information (Device IDs and Corrdinates) about Anchors and responsible for sharing the Anchor's information to Mobile device.
+Note: Master Node contains all the information (Device IDs and Corrdinates) about Anchors and responsible for sharing the Anchor's information to Mobile device.

 ### Indoor_Localization_Mobile_v3.0